harutekku/Makefile-Base/README.md

 ## Build system
 ### General info
 - Uses `make` by default with automatic dependency generation
-- The GNU compilers are the default compilers - can be switched to `clang++` or `clang-cl.exe` on Windows
+- The GNU compilers are the default compilers - can be switched to `clang` or other compiles that support dependency generation
 - The Netwide Assembler is the default assembler for x86-64 assembly projects - can probably be switched to other assemblers as well if they support dependency generation
 - All the compiled files are placed in the `bin` directory.
 After successful compilation,